 - 1. Techniques may include scratch board, airbrush, computer generation, pointillism, linoleum printing, collage, dry brush, crosshatch, etc. - 2.
 Photographs will not be accepted.
 No cartoon characters, lettering, signatures, or initials may appear on the front of the art project. - 3.
 Entries should be flat and two-dimensional.
 Any materials may be used, especially natural products such as wood, bark and/or leaves.
 Flat work should be matted for hanging. - 4.
 Attach a 3 X 5 index card to the back of the art project listing name, age, address, telephone number, grade, name of club, and county.
 Entries will be disqualified if this information is not listed. - 5.
-Mail postmarked by April 15 or deliver entries to: Diana Haid, Youth Environmental Program, WV Department of Environmental Protection, 601 57th Street SE, Charleston, WV 25304.
+Mail postmarked by April 15 or deliver entries to: Annette Hoskins, WV Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304.